 Project Rebuild was initiated by Sachiko Murakami.
 Her first book was The Invisibility Exhibit.
-Rebuild is coming in September 2011 from Talonbooks.
+Rebuild, which contains the four source poems for Project Rebuild, is available from Talonbooks.
+Her newest book is Get Me Out of Here.
 You can find her on Twitter, too.
 Or you can email her.

 1 First Shaughnessy Design Guidelines.
 Vancouver: City Planning Department, qtd in The Vancouver Achievement: Urban Planning and Design.
 UBC Press: Vancouver, 2003.